Longer Term | Lamb

 If you’re interested in serving here at LAMB, then please use the following link to e-mail

 The current and near-future LAMB needs for new expatriate staff are as follows:

 Internal Medicine/Family Medicine

-LAMB Hospital has a very busy Pediatric department, with over 3600 deliveries per year, and a busy outpatient and inpatient unit for general pediatrics, as well as an inpatient and outpatient unit for disabled children.
-LAMB is looking for a second Pediatrician or senior trainee to support its existing long-term consultant in ensuring quality service for the rural poor of north Bangladesh and helping give clinical leadership to a team of 2 senior and 4-5 junior Bangladeshi doctors.
+LAMB Hospital has a very busy Pediatric department, with over 2500 deliveries per year, and a busy outpatient and inpatient unit for general pediatrics, as well as an inpatient and outpatient unit for disabled children.
+LAMB is looking for a second Pediatrician to support one long-term consultant in ensuring quality service for the rural poor of north Bangladesh and helping give clinical leadership to a team of 2 senior and 4-5 junior Bangladeshi doctors.

 Experienced Obstetrician / Gynecologist

 LAMB Hospital has a very busy OB/Gyn department, with approx. 2,500 deliveries per year, and a busy outpatient and inpatient unit for antenatal, postnatal and gynecological patients.
 LAMB is looking for a second female OBGyn specialist to support its existing long-term consultant in ensuring quality service for the rural poor of north Bangladesh and helping give clinical leadership to a team of 3-4 senior and 4-5 junior Bangladeshi doctors.

 Doctor/ Facilitator (Anatomy, Physiology, Pathophysiology, Pharmacology)